adedomin/csc341-project/gym.md

 trainer_id  CHAR(6)     PK/FK      The trainer that provides this
                                    service, if null, no trainer.

-cost        DECIMAL     n/a        The cost this service adds to a
+cost        DECIMAL(2) n/a        The cost this service adds to a
                                    customer's fee.

 time        TIME        n/a        Time this session occurs